-- There is a strong evidence base that shows the impact that the built environment has on the health and wellbeing of residents.
-This evidence base is growing and consideration must be given to how new development will support and integrate health, wellbeing and lifestyle choices through the life course of residents, workers and visitors to these new developments. - 15.3 Most development has a potential impact upon the health services and facilities that are provided in the Borough.
+- 7.2 There is a strong evidence base that shows the impact that the built environment has on the health and wellbeing of residents.
+This evidence base is growing and consideration must be given to how new development will support and integrate health, wellbeing and lifestyle choices through the life course of residents, workers and visitors to these new developments. - 7.3 Most development has a potential impact upon the health services and facilities that are provided in the Borough.
 Likewise, through the design of new development, healthy living can be promoted.
 The extent of these impacts needs to be assessed to ensure that adequate health services continue to be provided for the community as a whole.
 For developments which have relatively little impact upon health services, an initial assessment may be sufficient to satisfy the requirements of this policy.
 For developments where an initial assessment indicates more significant health impacts, a comprehensive Health Impact Assessment (HIA) will be required.
 The Council will liaise with the NHS East Essex Clinical Commissioning Group and ECC Public Health when assessing the scope and scale of likely impacts.
 A HIA should be prepared following the current best practice advice and reflect the most up to date evidence.
-Further details on preparing HIAs can be found in the Guidance Note on HIAs produced by the Essex Planning Officers Association (March 2008).
+Further details on preparing HIAs can be found in the Health Impact Assessment section of the Essex Design Guide (www.essexdesignguide.co.uk). - 7.4 Primary care is adopting a Digital First approach to primary care investment.
+An agreed Integrated Care System Road map for Suffolk and North East Essex was introduced in 2019, many of the initiatives were brought forward as a result of the response to Covid 19 and have already proven successful.
+GP practices, care homes and community service providers have been using telephone/video consultations, smartphone applications to enable patients to request prescriptions and appointments.
+Practices within Primary Care networks will enable digital first options to improve fast access to primary care, reducing waiting and travelling time for patients, services will include outpatient follow up appointments and medication reviews.
+Consequently, the need for high-speed broadband access and flexibility in terms of the provision of digital health infrastructure to any new housing development is crucial in order to ensure the success of the Digital First approach.